 The history of Rhythm & Blues is filled with the stories of groups that should have had more of an impact than they did.
 Talent doesn't seem to be an accurate measure of a group's chances for success; many have had it and have failed in spite of it; some have lacked it and succeeded nonetheless.

-The El Capris The El Capris formed in 1954, in the Hill District of Pittsburgh.
+The El Capris formed in 1954, in the Hill District of Pittsburgh.
 They were neighborhood friends, all of whom were between 13 and 14 years old.
 Strangely, the group was a septet, and the original seven were: Eddie Jackson (tenor), James Scott (first tenor), Theodore McCrary (second tenor), Leon Gray (baritone), William Germany (baritone and conga drums), Larry Hill (bass), and James Ward (bass and bongos).
-Their idols were the 5 Royales, Ravens, Clovers, and Ink Spots.
+Their idols were the 5 Royales, the Ravens, the Clovers, and the Ink Spots.

 Leon Gray, James Scott, and James Ward had a song that they'd written, called "(Shimmy Shimmy) Ko Ko Wop", which became one of the sides.
 The other was something that Henderling gave them: "Oh But She Did".
 This tune had been done by the Opals, a solid New York City group, about a year earlier.

-Ad for Ko Ko Wop The record was finally released in March of 1956.
-Although both sides were rated "good" by the trades on March 24 (along with the Robins' "Cherry Lips," the Sheppards' "Mozelle," and the 5 Swans' "Lil' Tipa-Tina"), the platter promptly went nowhere.
+The record was finally released in March of 1956.
+Although both sides were rated "good" by the trades on March 24 (along with the Robins' "Cherry Lips", the Sheppards' "Mozelle", and the 5 Swans' "Lil' Tipa-Tina"), the platter promptly went nowhere.
 Feeling that they should do something local, they responded to overtures from Joe Averbach, owner of Fee Bee Records (at 2014 5th Avenue in Pittsburgh), whom they met at a record hop.
 They recorded at least four sides for him: "Your Star", "Dance All Night", "To Live Again", and "Safari".
 The first two were paired as Fee Bee 216 in 1957.
 "Your Star" was re-released, on Fee Bee in 1972, with "To Live Again" as an alternate flip.

-By 1958, with no hits, Eddie Jackson, James Scott, Larry Hill, and James Ward decided to call it quits.
-This still left Theodore McCrary, Leon Gray, and William Germany.
+By 1958, with no hits, Eddie Jackson, Theodore McCrary, Larry Hill, and James Ward decided to call it quits.
+This still left James Scott, Leon Gray, and William Germany.
 Picking up first tenor Percy Wharton and bass Sam Askue, they got to record for Jack Gold's Paris label in New York (at 1619 Broadway).
 The result was a single release in November: "Ivy League Clean"/"They're Always Laughin' At Me", which, once again, brought no fame or fortune.

 Other groups would have been discouraged, but the El Capris kept right on going.
 Giving up a recording career (after trying, without success, to get on a major label), they remained together until 1970.
 This is certainly a testimony to their dedication.